Return of Title IV Funds - Regulatory Summary of 668.21 and 668.2

 Responsibility of the Institution for Return of Unearned Aid

 The institution must return the lesser of the calculated total amount of unearned Title IV assistance or an amount equal to the total institutional charges the student incurs for the payment period multiplied by the percentage of awarded Title IV grant and loan assistance that has not been earned by the student.

-Institutional charges are tuition, fees, room and board (if the students contracts with the institution for room and board), and other educationally-related expenses assessed by the institution.
+Institutional charges are tuition, fees, food and housing (if the students contracts with the institution for food and housing), and other educationally-related expenses assessed by the institution.

 Responsibility of the Student for Return of Unearned Aid

 The student returns unearned Title IV assistance minus the amount the institution returns.
 Any Title IV loan program is returned in accordance with the terms of the loan and any Title IV grant program as an overpayment of the grant.
 However, a student is not required to return the portion of a grant overpayment amount that is equal to or less than 50 percent of the total grant assistance that was disbursed for a payment period or a grant overpayment amount of 50 dollars or less that is not a remaining balance.

 Repayment of the Overpayment by the Student and Title IV Eligibility

 A student who owes an overpayment remains eligible for Title IV and HEA program funds through the earliest of 45 days from the institutional notification of the overpayment or 45 days from the date the institution was required to notify the student of the overpayment if, during the 45 days, the student repays the overpayment in full to the institution or enters into a repayment agreement that is satisfactory with the institution with a maximum payment in full within two years.